 be 36.8% less likely to die during childbirth

 In United States, approximately 19.0 women per 100,000 births die during labor as of 2017.
 In Hungary, 12.0 women do as of 2017.

-In United States, approximately 5.3 children die before they reach the age of one as of 2020.
-In Hungary, on the other hand, 4.7 children do as of 2020.
+In United States, approximately 5.2 children (per 1,000 live births) die before they reach the age of one as of 2022.
+In Hungary, on the other hand, 4.6 children do as of 2022.

 The statistics above were calculated using the following data sources: The World Factbook, National Tax and Customs Administration of Hungary, Internal Revenue Service.